faizalmy/bigquery-ai-hackathon/docs/architecture/legal_document_intelligence_platform.md

 Legal professionals spend 40% of their time on document research and analysis, processing thousands of unstructured legal documents including contracts, briefs, and case files.
 Existing tools require manual work and miss 30% of relevant precedents, making it hard to find patterns, generate summaries, or extract key legal insights efficiently.

 ### **Impact Statement:**
-This solution delivers 70% reduction in legal research time (Track 1), 90% accuracy in case law similarity matching (Track 2), and $2,000+ savings per case by combining BigQuery's generative AI functions with native BigQuery embeddings and vector search to process unstructured legal documents and generate actionable insights directly within the data warehouse.
+This solution demonstrates comprehensive BigQuery AI capabilities by combining generative AI functions (Track 1) with vector search (Track 2) to process unstructured legal documents and generate actionable insights directly within the data warehouse, showcasing the full potential of BigQuery's AI capabilities.

 ---